-All transcript requests must be in writing to the Office of the Registrar and contain payment and the student's original signature before they will be processed.
+All transcript requests must submitted formally to the Office of the Registrar and contain payment and the student's original signature before they will be processed.
 Information and the online Transcript Request form can be found here.

 What is the cost of an official transcript?

 The cost of an official transcript is $12.00 per copy.
 If you are paying by cheque, make it payable to Wilfrid Laurier University.
 We accept payment by cheque, money order, cash and credit card.
 Any request without payment will be returned

 What is the processing time once I request an official transcript?

 Normally, transcripts are processed in 3-4 working days.
 However, at busy times of the year (end of the term, registration and convocation), it can take 5-6 working days.
 Requests are processed in order of date received.
 Responsibility lies with the student to ensure your request is submitted well in advance of your deadline date.